mlin/GenomicSQLite/docs/guide_db.md

-# Programming Guide - Opening Databases
+# Programming Guide - Opening Compressed Databases

 The Genomics Extension integrates with your programming language's existing SQLite3 bindings to provide a familiar experience wherever possible.